schmug/noita_mods/README.md

 3. Start the game, pause, select the mod(s).
 4. Start a new game

 ## Random_starting_potion

 You will end up with any filled flask instead of the default water potion.

 ## Random_starting_bomb_wand

 Starts with the games random bomb wand instead of the default.

-## Random_starter_perks
+## Random_starter_perk

-Replaces the minecart at the beginning with a 3 perk choice.
+Replaces the minecart at the beginning with one perk.
 (once I figure it out it won't replace the minecart)